Spiritus Hermeticum: part eight

 The absence of any direct mention of the Seven Universal Hermetic Laws in the Corpus Hermeticum or Tabula Smaragdina is often cited as irrefutable proof they are the invention of the anonymous authors of the Kybalion.
 This notion is completely false, for, as we shall see later on there are many references to these Laws in both texts; so many in fact that to mention them all would turn this article into a catalogue.
 What this omission does prove is the ignorance and laziness of those who make this criticism.
 For even a cursory examination of the Poemander reveals that the foundation of Hermes' teaching is that all that exists—both material and spiritual—is derived from Mind.
 Or, as we may read in the Second Book of the Poemander: "For the Mind being God, Male and Female, Life and Light, brought forth by his Word another Mind or Workman; which being God of the Fire, and the Spirit, fashioned and formed seven other Governors, which in their circles contain the Sensible World, whose Government or disposition is called Fate or Destiny."

 If this does not prove the existence of the first Hermetic Law—called Mentalism—we do not know what proofs will satisfy the sceptics and unbelievers.
 We are reminded of the 20th century British occultist, Dion Fortune who, in one of her books, says that the greatest occult secrets can be shouted from the rooftops without anyone being any the wiser.
-The Kybalion proves her point perfectly, as we shall see when we examine parts of it as we develop our theme.
+The Kybalion proves her point perfectly, as we shall see when we come to examine parts of it as we develop our theme.
 We shall also refer to the Poemander and the Asclepios as well as the Tabula Smaragdina to provide our readers with as complete a view of the Seven Universal Hermetic Laws and their operation as it is possible to do in the limited space and time we have available.